The Greatest Generation (podcast): Maron open and review

 Every show starts with a Maron Open (named after comedian Marc Maron's podcast, WTF with Marc Maron).
 There are a few standard opening segments including opening trading cards, reading fan mail, or "Bible Study" (where they open up the show bible and compare the plan for the show to its eventual execution).
 The opening for episode 152 (which was published on July 10, 2017 and reviewed "Descent, part II") featured Pranica and Harrison interviewing LeVar Burton, who portrayed Lt.
 Commander Geordi La Forge in The Next Generation.

 Following the Maron Open, Pranica and Harrison give a walk-through of the selected Star Trek episode scene by scene, followed by a review.
 Pranica and Harrison, both of whom have professional video production experience, use their knowledge of cinematography to provide commentary on the show, offering insight into some of the aspects of Star Trek while also pointing out some of the areas where it could be better.
 Using their experience, they critique the show's sets, special effects, acting, hairstyles, writing, and directing.

 Drunk Shimoda

-After the review of the episode, Pranica and Harrison designate their "Drunk Shimoda" for that episode, which is the character or actor (or in some cases TV crew member) having the most fun or just being the silliest in the episode.
+During the initial run of The Next Generation, Deep Space Nine, Voyager, and Enterprise, after reviewing the episode, Pranica and Harrison would designate their "Drunk Shimoda" for that episode, which is the character or actor (or in some cases TV crew member) having the most fun or just being the silliest in the episode.

 The term "Drunk Shimoda" is a reference to the second episode of Star Trek: The Next Generation, "The Naked Now," in which assistant chief engineer Jim Shimoda is inebriated by a virus and removes all of the isolinear chips from the engine control station.

+The Greatest Discovery/Greatest Trek would continue this feature, where it was renamed the "Edward Larkin", in reference to H. Jon Benjamin's character in the Short Treks episode "The Trouble with Edward".
+Following the review of season one Star Trek: Prodigy episode "Asylum", it was renamed the "Barniss Frex" for subsequent Prodigy reviews.